open-feature/open-feature-operator/README.md

 ## Get started

 The OpenFeature Operator allows you to expose feature flags to your applications.
-It injects a [flagD](https://github.com/open-feature/flagd) sidecar into relevant pods exposes gRPC and HTTP interfaces for flag evaluation.
+It injects a [flagd](https://github.com/open-feature/flagd) sidecar into relevant pods and exposes gRPC and HTTP interfaces for flag evaluation.
 To get started, follow the installation instructions in the [docs](./docs).

 > [!NOTE]